Free: 96 PPC tools + my AI Playbook book

 Long technical explanations (cryolipolysis, lymphatic drainage, FDA history) dominate above-the-fold real estate that should go to the surgeon or the gallery

-No pricing or package anchoring.
-A premium practice can get away with this, but only if the named-surgeon trust signal is doing enough heavy lifting to justify the missing data
+No pricing anywhere, not even a package price to set expectations.
+A premium practice can get away with this, but only if the named surgeon carries enough weight to make up for the missing numbers

 Ad Intelligence